Ward No. 25, Kolkata Municipal Corporation: Geography

 Ward No. 25 is bordered on the north by Nanda Mullick Lane; on the east by Chittaranjan Avenue; on the south by Madan Chatterjee Lane; and on the west by Rabindra Sarani.

 The ward is served by Girish Park and Jorasanko police stations of Kolkata Police.

 Taltala Women police station covers all police districts under the jurisdiction of the Central division of Kolkata Police, i.e. Bowbazar, Burrabazar, Girish Park, Hare Street, Jorasanko, Muchipara, New Market, Taltala and Posta.

 Demographics

 As per 2011 Census of India Ward No. 25, Kolkata Municipal Corporation, had a total population of 27,484, of which 14,992 (55%) were males and 12,492 (45%) were females.
-Population below 6 years was 1,556.
-The total number of literates in Ward No. 25 was 22,167 (85.49% of the population over 6 years).
+The population below 6 years was 1,556.
+The total number of literate people in Ward No. 25 was 22,167 (85.49% of the population over 6 years).

 Kolkata is the second most literate district in West Bengal.
 The literacy rate of Kolkata district has increased from 53.0% in 1951 to 86.3% in the 2011 census.